 If your regular journey includes more than one bus operator, or is combined with a journey by rail, an MCard may offer a better option.
 The MCard is a smart card, administered by WY Metro that makes travelling on buses, train or both in West Yorkshire really simple and great value too!

 If you often use the bus to travel to/from the local train stations then a PLUSBUS ticket may be for you.
-A West Yorkshire area PLUSBUS ticket gives you unlimited bus travel on the participating operators’ services (including all First and Keighley Bus Co. services) around the Leeds and West Yorkshire area.
+A Wakefield area PLUSBUS ticket gives you unlimited bus travel on the participating operators’ services around the Wakefield area.

 National Railcard holders get 33% off and children under 16 get 50% off day ticket prices.
 There are also season tickets available for commuters for seven days, a month, three months and a year.